Partnerships & Community

 - Wood Lane Sports Facilities: these are shared with a host of other schools and organisations

-- Sports Centre: On reopening in Spring 2016 the facilities will once again be fully timetabled for use by local sports clubs outside school hours.
+- Sports Centre: Our facilities are fully timetabled for use by local sports clubs outside school hours.
 The swimming pool will be available to local primary schools.